isacdaavid/phd_thesis_markdown/source/14_chapter_6_sample_materials_and_methods.md

 <!--    - psychometric results -->

 T2*-weighted scans for functional imaging are comprised of 8840 frames each.
-Sequence parameters are described at table
+Sequence parameters are described in table
 \ref{fmri-task-sequence-parameters}.

 | Sequence parameter | Value       |